One code per placement

 Labels are resolved inside Served HQ, so the customer-facing link does not need to reveal them.

-Paid QR analytics can turn these sources into clearer reporting for campaigns and print spend.
+QR analytics turns these sources into clearer reporting for campaigns and print spend, with deeper breakdowns on higher plans.

 Served HQ is built for service-led businesses that need customers to browse, scan, order, book, return and trust the same polished destination.